IntegrateDev/Integrate.Interview.Frontend.Public/GETTINGSTARTED.md

 ## Backend API
 ### Running the API
-From the root directory of this repo, run the following in a command line.
+From the root directory of this repo, run the following in a console.

 ```
 cd ./Backend/Integrate.Interview.Frontend/Integrate.Interview.Frontend/